 In 1952, Father Burke, a miracle investigator for The Vatican, is assigned to travel to the abbey of St Cartha in the rural town of Biertan in Romania after a local man finds a nun’s body hanged.
 Burke is asked to take with him Sister Irene who is just about to take her vows as a novitiate nun in London, although she is puzzled over what possible connection she has.
 They investigate the abbey and find how it was built in the Middle Ages by an aristocrat who was obsessed with the occult before being appropriated by the church.
 They discover that the abbey is haunted by a demonic force that inhabits the body of a nun.
 As they seek to exorcise the nun, it marshals all supernatural force against them.

 The Nun is a spinoff from James Wan’s The Conjuring films – The Conjuring (2013) and The Conjuring 2 (2016).
 Mindful of the way that they had been able to spin an ancillary series off from the first film with Annabelle (2014) and its prequel Annabelle: Creation (2017), reshoots were conducted to add several scenes to The Conjuring 2 where Vera Farmiga’s Lorraine has visions of The Nun with the specific intent of creating another spinoff.
 Both Vera Farmiga and Patrick Wilson make small appearances at the beginning and start of this film, while the lecture hall scenes at the end feature an unspeaking appearance from Lili Taylor, the mother in the first film.
+Subsequent to this, The Curse of La Llorona (2019) was a further spinoff of The Conjuring universe.

 I had a major problem with James Wan and company’s efforts to spin The Conjuring out into a franchise.
 The most glaring thing is that everybody seems to have forgotten that both of The Conjuring films were claiming to be true stories – The Nun makes the same claim in its opening scenes.
 It stretches your suspension of disbelief when a film based on facts then creates further entirely fictional adventures set around other characters in the story to market itself as a franchise.
 The film never comes out and says but leads us to believe that the character of Sister Irene later becomes Lorraine Warren – Taissa Farmiga (the younger sister of Vera Farmiga who plays Lorraine in the other films) is dressed in one of Lorraine’s outfits at the end.
 Not to mention that if Lorrain is having the flashbacks in The Conjuring 2 it logically leads to the conclusion that it must be her here.